 Update on our services in the current Covid-19 pandemic

-Below outlines how we plan to continue with everyone’s safety in mind.
+Everybody’s safety and welfare continue to be our main priority.
 We will keep this page updated as and when there are any significant changes.
-Please bear with us as things may continue to change.
+Please bear with us as things continue to change.

 Should you need specific parenting or adoption advice, Adoption UK’s Wales helpline is open.
 You can call on 02920 230319 or email email@example.com.
-There is also advice, information and resources geared to supporting families during the Covid-19 situation here.
+There is also advice, information and resources geared to the impact of Covid-19 here.

 If you have any major health concerns regarding the Coronavirus, please also visit the NHS website.